adam-m-jcbs/resource_pool_cli/README.md

-__Resource Pool CLI__ by Gerardo Laracuente
+__Resource Pool CLI__ by Adam Jacobs

 ## Project Summary:

+`resource_pool_cli` is a tool originally written by developer Gerardo Laracuente (@glaracuente) while he was at Insight Data Science.
+I have forked and adapted it here with permission.

-This is a cli tool written in Python for automatically creating, resizing, and destroying Kubernetes clusters.
+`resource_pool_cli` provides a command-line interface that leverages a tool written in Python for automatically creating, resizing, and destroying Kubernetes clusters on in-house hardware.
 It regards these clusters as resource pools that can be described in terms of cores and memory.

-This was my DevOps fellowship project as part of the Insight Data Science Summer 2019 NYC cohort.

-*I am not the original author of the files inside of the "docker" and "k8s_dashboard" directories.
-I merely edited them to suit the needs of this project.
-All other files were written by me from scratch.
+The use-case is ramping up deployment of existing software on modern, cloud-aware platforms while still being able to keep the code in production without completely refactoring to be cloud-native or robustly containerized.

+This fork builds out high availability and self-healing, enabling exploration and prototyping of cloud-aware features as well as some initial benefits of a robust DevOps platform:
+- thing 1
+- thing 2

 ## Why Resource Pool CLI?:

-Whether it's due to costs or regulations, not everyone can run in the cloud, but that doesn’t mean you can’t be just as agile as those who do.
-There are 2 main issues with managing on-premise servers.
-1).
-Reliability suffers due to server failures.
-2) New features are held back due to the long purchase/install cycle for new servers.

-We need to stop babysitting individual servers, and begin to think in terms of total cores and memory.
-My command line tool enables a team to request their resources in these terms, and all the heavy lifting is handled for them.
-Within minutes, they will have a Kubernetes cluster to deploy their services on, which they can also resize as needed.
+Many institutions are not running in the cloud using modern deployment infrastructures.
+The reasons why are unique to each institution, but common reasons include: regulatory restrictions, the costs of robustly (securely!) refactoring existing production codebases to be cloud-native without any degradation in service, or the applications deployed utilize either specialized hardware that's not well-supported _or_ relies on bare-metal, low-level access to hardware that is difficult to target on major cloud platforms.

+Some of these institutions will get a net monetary benefit from ramping up and investing in developing cloud-native technologies, while others will get all the value they need by continuing to run their applications as-is while leveraging some of the benefits from technology that has emerged from the cloud: very cheap, fast deployment - in production -; decoupling development infrastructure from applications, enabling powerful monitoring and metrics that yield actionable insight; and letting everyone in the institution focus on what they're best at.

+`resource_pool_cli` enables institutions in this position to start iterating on solutions immediately, gaining insight into how they can leverage emerging technology and what the cost-benefit analysis will look like.

 ## What's going on under the hood?: